-Certified yoga instructor Joann Burnham thanks her lucky stars for the day she arrived at the doorstep of the Sivananda Yoga Vedanta Center in New York City.
-That was more than 20 years ago and she has been practicing Yoga ever since.
+She thanks her lucky stars for the day she arrived at the doorstep of the Sivananda Yoga Vedanta Center in New York City.
+That was more than 25 years ago and she has been practicing Yoga ever since.

-Joann is profoundly grateful to all the teachers along the way who encouraged her to follow her heart.
-In particular, she is thankful for the opportunity to have studied with Dharma Mittra, a true Yoga Master, who at 74-years of age, continues to teach daily with humility and love.
+Joann is profoundly grateful to all the teachers along the way who have encouraged her to follow her heart.
+In particular, she is thankful to Dharma Mittra, a true Yoga Master, who at 83 years of age, continues to teach daily with humility and love.

-She lives on Nantucket year-round.
+She lives on Nantucket year-round with her husband Ted and their dog Lucie.
 It is her great joy to teach students of all ages and levels of ability sharing with them the many benefits of Yoga.

 Ted's practice has been a long and winding road.
 It began with an Asana practice at age 19, advanced meditation techniques years later, then more advanced practices nearly 20 years after that.
 In the end he earned a teaching certificate.

 From his early teacher he studied the Vedas, including the Yoga Sutras, the Bhagavad-Gita, the Ramayana, the Rigveda and the Upanishads.
 Through study and practice he developed a greater understanding of creative consciousness and the field of all possibilities.
 In 1990 Ted completed the Maharishi Advanced TM Siddhi program in Washington DC.

 Ted is also an accomplished oil painter.
 He studied painting, anatomy and drawing at The Art Students League in New York with the iconic Frank Mason.
 The required in depth classes in anatomy gave him a solid understanding of body structure allowing him to often visually assess the needs of his yoga students.
 As a former athlete he has experienced his share of injuries and knows that his daily yoga practice not only has repaired his body but improved its flexibility, strength and balance.